Excerpt of HEXES & HIJINKS

 📚‿➹⁀📚‿➹⁀📚‿➹⁀📚📚‿➹⁀📚‿➹⁀📚‿➹⁀📚📚‿➹⁀📚‿➹📚

-There you have it, a little peek at my cozy paranormal mystery!
+There you have it, a little peek at my cozy mystery!
 Let me know what you think in the comments.

 READ HEXES & HIJINKS FROM AMAZON TODAY!